System of Care Data Sources

 ;

-The Georgia Crisis & Access Line (GCAL) is a 24/7/365, toll-free service for behavioral health crises, operated by Carelon and partnered with the 988 Suicide and Crisis Lifeline.
-It provides immediate mobile response, crisis assessment, and service referrals, with data integrated into the state’s 988 ecosystem to track crisis care metrics.
+GCAL is a 24/7/365 toll‑free behavioral health crisis service operated by Carelon and integrated with the 988 Suicide and Crisis Lifeline.
+GCAL provides immediate crisis assessment, mobile crisis response, and service referrals, with data incorporated into Georgia’s 988 ecosystem to support monitoring and improvement of crisis care delivery.

 • Reduce healthcare spending with more cost-effective early intervention.